Dani Martín (footballer, born 2005)

-Daniel "Dani" Martín Rodríguez (born 26 September 2005) is a Spanish professional footballer who plays as a goalkeeper for SD Huesca, on loan from Levante UD.
+Daniel "Dani" Martín Rodríguez (born 26 September 2005) is a Spanish professional footballer who plays as a goalkeeper for Real Valladolid, on loan from Levante UD.

 Club career

 Born in Madrid, Martín was a CF Rayo Majadahonda youth graduate.
 After making his senior debut with farm team CD Paracuellos Antamira in the 2022–23 Tercera Federación, he made his first team debut on 26 August 2023, starting in a 0–0 Primera Federación away draw against Deportivo de La Coruña.

 On 31 August 2023, Martín renewed his contract with the Majariegos until 2026, and was set a release clause of € 1 million.
 He became a regular starter for the side during the campaign, featuring in 31 matches but being unable to avoid relegation.

 On 12 August 2024, Martín signed a four-year deal with Segunda División side Levante UD.
 Eight days later, however, he was loaned to third division side Marbella FC, for one year.

 On 16 July 2025, Martín moved to second division side SD Huesca on loan for the campaign.
+He made his professional debut on 17 December, starting in a 4–2 Copa del Rey home loss to CA Osasuna, and only appeared in the league the following May.

+On 1 September 2026, Martín agreed to a one-year loan deal with Real Valladolid, also in divisio two.